A crackdown in El Salvador, and fears of arbitrary arrests | WTOP News

 “The evidence being brought against these people are what we would describe as general statistics, not necessarily any information that links individuals to criminal activity,” said Bullock, Cristosal’s director.

+García says suddenly finding herself the primary caretaker for two children, including an infant who had been breastfeeding, turned her life upside down.
+Domínguez and her partner are in jail, as is the father of Domínguez’s 12-year-old daughter, who had been lending some financial support.

+García has relied on donations to keep the children fed.
+She frets about the plants dying in her daughter’s unattended garden.
+“It has impacted everyone here in the community because everyone knows her,” García said.
+“She was the head of the family.”

-“There is a very uncertain future for people who are in this black hole of a justice system,” he said.
+And what will become of people like Dominguez?
+Under the current rules, there’s no way to know.
+Said Bullock: “There is a very uncertain future for people who are in this black hole of a justice system.”

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.